 Corollary: Given a planar triangulation \(\Sigma\) with \(n\) vertices, and any exponentially decreasing vector \(\vec{r} = (r_1, r_2, \dots, r_t)\), we can construct a good \(\vec{r}\)-division of \(\Sigma\) in \(O(n \log (n/r_t))\) time.

 Greg Frederickson introduced \(r\)-divisions (based on non-cycle separators) in 1989.
-Sergio Cabello proposed a weaker definition of good \(r\)-division in 2006 that only requires the average number of holes per piece to be constant, along with a similar two-phase divide-and-conquer algorithm to construct them.
-The current definition of good \(r\)-division and the three-phase algorithm I’ve just described were proposed by Philip Klein, Shay Mozes, and Christian Sommer in 2013.
+The current definition of good \(r\)-division was proposed by Philip Klein and Sairam Subramanian in 1998.
+The three-phase algorithm I’ve just described was first proposed by Jittat Fakcharoenphol and Satish Rao in 2006, and extended to \(\vec{r}\)-divisions by Philip Klein, Shay Mozes, and Christian Sommer in 2013.

 In the next lecture we’ll see how to use good \(r\)-divisions to compute shortest paths quickly.